 The same is true for GTM teams and M&CI professionals – the closer you can get to the source of information, the more time you have to harvest additional insights, develop intelligence, and share with stakeholders.
 It gives you more runway to react and make critical decisions about the direction of products, messaging, and strategy.

-Embracing a wider set of sources without overwhelm
+Implement sourcing strategies embracing a wider set of sources without overwhelm

 Of course, that is easier said than done.
 Calling back to what we said at the beginning of this piece, secondary research is only one piece of your very large daily puzzle.
 The mere idea of digging through more sources, and more content, some of which are completely unknown to you, can be overwhelming.
 It’s frankly not possible or scalable to find topical experts and monitor all the content they produce and all of the information that they share on your own.
+So how to implement such effective sourcing strategies?

 This is the very purpose of Cronycle.
 Cronycle’s platform aggregates content shared by topical experts across major global languages on 80,000+ topics.
 This allows our platform to surface what you’d normally see and all of the content and information that you didn’t know you were missing, without becoming overwhelming and even saving you time.
 With Cronycle, you see important, relevant information, laser-focused on the areas that matter most to you and your organization, from a broad range of perspectives and without bias.